srv184/Uber_CSAT_Drop_Analysis/README.md

 - **Data Sources:** Based on user reviews, ratings, and complaint data from Uber rides.
 - **CSAT Drop Detected:** Between **Dec 1–20, 2024**, a sharp decline in CSAT scores was observed.
-- **Root Cause Analysis:** Driver behavior was identified as the main contributor to low scores.
+- **Root Cause Analysis:** Driver behaviour was identified as the main contributor to low scores.
-- **A/B Testing:** Tested impact of new feature (e.g., ETA transparency) — no significant CSAT difference found.
+- **A/B Testing:** Tested impact of the new feature (e.g., ETA transparency) — no significant CSAT difference found.
 - **Dashboard:** Real-time Power BI dashboard tracks CSAT, complaint types, and A/B test results.
 - **Automation:** Airflow DAG automates daily monitoring and triggers alerts on score drops or complaint spikes.

 ---

-## 🛠Tech Stack
+## Tech Stack

 - **Data Analysis:** `Python`, `Pandas`, `NumPy`
 - **A/B Testing:** `SciPy`, `Statsmodels`